djhott/ReactBasics/README.md

 This is strictly a learning sandbox for myself on my own free time.

+My practice components can be found under the "components" folder under the "src" folder.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).